jogijatin15/java-startup/INSTRUCTIONS.md

-# java-startup

-## How to deploy the Hello World Java app
+# How to deploy the Hello World Java app

 ## Build the application